Login Get in touch

 Azure Migrate

 The Azure Migrate tool is in my opinion is the best tool for you to understand if your applications, servers, and databases can move into the cloud.
-Typically, the answer is always yes however if you are looking for a comprehensive 6 R’s assessment for moving into Azure you would need an experienced Solution architect and extensive workshops with application owners to understand the dependencies of your applications.
+Typically, the answer is always yes however if you are looking for a comprehensive 6 R’s assessment for migrating to Azure you would need an experienced Solution architect and extensive workshops with application owners to understand the dependencies of your applications.

 Movere